Huddersfield R.U.F.C.

-Huddersfield Rugby Union Football Club is an English rugby union team based in Huddersfield, West Yorkshire, England.
-The club plays in the domestic National League 2 North having won promotion from National League 3 North as champions at the end of the 2016–17 season.
+Huddersfield Rugby Union Football Club is an English rugby union club based in Huddersfield, West Yorkshire, England.
+The team plays in Regional 1 North East following their relegation from National League 2 North at the end of the 2023–24 season.
 The club also competes in the Yorkshire Cup competition and play its home matches at Lockwood Park, which has a capacity of 1,500 with seating for 500.
 HRUFC also has an academy squad, feeding the senior team with new players.